awesome-soft/awesome-ubuntu/README.md

 * [Darktable](https://www.darktable.org/) - darktable is an open source photography workflow application and raw developer.
 A virtual lighttable and darkroom for photographers.
 * [HandBrake](https://handbrake.fr/) - HandBrake is an open-source, GPL-licensed, multiplatform, multithreaded video transcoder.
 * [Ardour](https://ardour.org/) - Ardour is a hard disk recorder and digital audio workstation application.
+* [Kazam](https://launchpad.net/kazam) - Kazam is a simple screen recording program that will capture the content of your screen and record a video file.

 ## DB Management
  * [Navicat](https://www.navicat.com/) - Powerful database management & design tool for Win, macOS & Linux.
 With intuitive GUI, user manages MySQL, PostgreSQL, MongoDB, MariaDB, SQL Server, Oracle & SQLite DB easily.